 “Kevin George, Red Funnel’s chairman and chief executive, said: “If the government is prepared to subsidise services that support a service obligation then we would be happy to review such a scheme.
 However, without such funding the idea of a service obligation or regulation is in reality a hollow promise.”

 “A spokesman for Hovertravel said: “We are more than willing to work with the local MP to explore how increased funding and support can be used to assist the Isle of Wight.”

 PRO-LINK was hopeful that the new MP would research more thoroughly, the predicament the island is in and act logically.
 However, the cousin of Bob Seely – Patrick Seely, is on the board of Directors at Red Funnel, which may cause a conflict of interest through probable collusion if the MP decides to seek government funded subsidies.
 In 2014, Patrick Seely led a consortium to take over Wightlink, while funding the better ferry campaign, that ultimately failed with just 2,200 online supporters.

 It seems now, that instead of the MP simply not understanding the subject… other emerging potential conflicts of interest, are now giving the public the impression that the MP has alterer motives to obstruct any competition to the ferry companies.

 During 2016, the ‘IOW Transport Infrastructure Taskforce’ was commissioned by the IOW Council via central government funding, to undertake a comprehensive study of cross Solent transport.
-The conclusions were clear… the report recommended that Fixed Link Study must be undertaken.
+The conclusions were clear… the report recommended that a Fixed Link Study must be undertaken.
 Since then, the IOW Council have also officially endorsed support of a Study, joining Christopher Garnett OBE, who chaired the Taskforce along with several major island stakeholders.
 All islander surveys and polls are in favour of a fixed link.

 During October 2017, the new MP was interviewed by Anne Lovelock of Sunshine Radio.